Seg-Zero: Reasoning-Chain Guided Segmentation via Cognitive Reinforcement: Experiment

 \subsection{Qualitative Results}

-We provide several examples in \Cref{fig:qualitative} and \Cref{fig:supp_examples}.
-We can easily obeserve that the reasoning process is helpful in analyzing user instructions, especially when there are multiple objects within the same class categories.
-For instance, Seg-Zero demonstrates its ability to discern that the a `recreational vehicle' is more appropriate than a `truck' in the context of a `road trip', and correctly indentifies that a `conductor' is `positioned at the front of the stage'.
+We provide several examples in \Cref{fig:qualitative}.
+We can easily observe that the reasoning process is helpful in analyzing user instructions, especially when there are multiple objects within the same class categories.
+For instance, Seg-Zero demonstrates its ability to discern that a `recreational vehicle' is more appropriate than a `truck' in the context of a `road trip', and correctly identifies that a `conductor' is `positioned at the front of the stage'.